OutSystems/docs-support/src/enterprise/maintenance/change-ac.md

 </div>

-During the lifecycle of your subscription, you may need to replace the license of one existing infrastructure from an activation code to another.
-This could be for a number of reasons, including:
+During the lifecycle of your subscription, you may need to replace the license of an existing infrastructure from one activation code to another.
+This could be for a number of reasons, including the following:

 * Organization splitting
 * Company mergers
 * Changes to the license agreement with OutSystems

-Changing the Activation Code correctly ensures that downtime is avoided and that your development activities continue normally.
+Changing the Activation Code of your infrastructure ensures that downtime is avoided and that your development activities continue as usual.

-This article covers a scenario where a full infrastructure, including LifeTime, will be moved from a source activation code AAA to a destination activation code BBB.
+This article covers a scenario where a full infrastructure, including LifeTime, is moved from a source activation code AAA to a destination activation code BBB.
 It also covers a [rollback procedure](#rollback) in case of any problems.

-In this scenario, we begin with a single infrastructure with the following environments:
+In this scenario, we begin with a single infrastructure containing the following environments:

 * 1 LifeTime
 * 1 Development